makedeb/makedeb/README.md

 ## Things I Still *Need* to Add ##
 - Pushing environment variables to makepkg
+- Picking a file(i.e. a file named other than PKGBUILD)

 ## Things I Want to Add ##
 - Dependency substitution system(for converting Arch Linux dependencies to Debian dependencies)